-These objectives generated Between Neighborhoods, my transhistorical artdoc that contemplates the urban and global histories that orbit the Unisphere in Queens across the last half century.
-I had an opportunity to discuss its evolution in dialogue with my ideas about film and history in a recent interview in Jump Cut 58.
-And I'm honored that Between Neighborhoods won the Founders Choice Award for Documentary at the Queens World Film Festival, in its home borough.
-My current documentary project, Our Neighborhood, examines Washington's secret production of television propaganda in Latin America across the Sixties; grants from the American Council of Learned Societies and the National Endowment for the Humanities funded its initial research and a year as a fellow in multimedia history at Harvard's Charles Warren Center recently supported its development.
+These objectives generated Between Neighborhoods, which contemplates the urban and global histories that orbit the Unisphere in Queens across the last half century.
+I had an opportunity to discuss the work's evolution in dialogue with my ideas about film and history in Jump Cut, and I'm honored that it won the Founders Choice Award for Documentary at the Queens World Film Festival.

-Just as my historical work pushed me to make films, my video work's form as well as content has now spawned essays I am collecting as a book.
+The relationship between writing and video is reciprocal but not static.
+Just as my written history work's conceptual and representational limits pushed me to make films, my video work's form as well as content has spawned a book's worth of essays, the substance and shape of which would never have materialized without audiovisual experimentation.
 Writing for Unisphere contemplates the interborough and interamerican present and past of global NYC, viewed from Queens.